JeffTheHacker/ContingenciesFromObservations/readme.md

 --location 0
 ```

 The example script [test.sh](Experiment/test.sh) will run the experiments from the paper and generate a video for each one.
-For reference, using a Titan RTX GPU and Intel i10900k CPU, each episode takes approximately 10 minutes to run, and the entire script takes several hours to run to completion.
+For reference, when using a Titan RTX GPU and Intel i9-10900k CPU each episode takes approximately 10 minutes to run, and the entire script takes several hours to run to completion.

 ## Collecting data